verbb/formie/docs/template-guides/custom-rendering.md

 ...
 ```

 It's important to include this `registerAssets` before the `<form>` rendering tag.
-You could include them separately as below:
+You could also include them separately as below:

 ```twig
 {% set form = craft.formie.forms.handle('contactUs').one() %}